Examination Fellow since 2019

-My research spans philosophical and doctrinal concepts in private law.
-My doctoral thesis explores the philosophical concepts which underpin 'performance-based remedies', as well as the scope and availability of those remedies in the positive law.
-Beyond my doctoral work, I take a broad interest in the laws of contract, tort, trusts, and unjust enrichment, and am also interested in wider questions of moral and political philosophy in the context of the law and civil justice systems.
-I am also interested in the intersection of linguistics and law.
+My research spans doctrinal and philosophical concepts in private law.
+My doctoral thesis explores why legal systems provide remedies and what this might tell us about the kinds of remedies we should, and do, have.
+Beyond my doctoral work, I take a broad interest in the laws of contract, tort, trusts, and unjust enrichment.
+I am also interested in the intersection of linguistics and law as well as wider questions of moral and political philosophy in the context of the law and civil justice systems.

 - Postgraduate (BPTC) at BPP University, London (from 2019 to 2020)